WHO remains world's best hope for fighting pandemics: U.S. media

 "It was only through the WHO, for example, that American scientists were able to visit China to see the country's coronavirus response firsthand," it said, adding that "the United States Agency for International Development has funneled much of its pandemic response funding through the WHO for exactly this reason."

-"Further siloing public health efforts will only add confusion and complexity to a crisis response that's already desperate for better coordination," the article said.
+"Further soiling public health efforts will only add confusion and complexity to a crisis response that's already desperate for better coordination," the article said.

 The global tally of coronavirus cases topped 8 million on Monday, with over 400,000 deaths, according to data compiled by the Center for Systems Science and Engineering at Johns Hopkins University.